bcspragu/Machine-Learning-Projects/CommunityCrimes/readme.txt

 Title: Communities and Crime

-Abstract: Communities within the United States.
-The data combines socio-economic data from the 1990 US Census, law enforcement data from the 1990 US LEMAS survey, and crime data from the 1995 FBI UCR.
+Abstract: The data combines socio-economic data from the 1990 US Census, law enforcement data from the 1990 US LEMAS survey, and crime data from the 1995 FBI UCR.

 Data Set Information: